 1.13 “Personal Data” means any information relating to an identified or identifiable individual or that is otherwise defined as “personal data”, “personal information”, or “personally identifiable information” under applicable data protection laws.

-1.14 “Product” means Software, Service, Trial Product, or Beta Product that Customer is authorized to access and use under the terms of this Agreement (and any data generated by them, excluding Customer Content), including any applicable support and maintenance services, Documentation, and any Fixes.
+1.14 “Product” means Software, Service, Service Software, Trial Product, or Beta Product that Customer is authorized to access and use under the terms of this Agreement (and any data generated by them, excluding Customer Content), including any applicable support and maintenance services, Documentation, and any Fixes.

 1.15 “Sanctions and Export Control Laws” means any law, regulation, statute, prohibition, or similar measure applicable to the Product and/or to either party relating to the adoption, application, implementation, and enforcement of economic sanctions, export controls, trade embargoes, or any other restrictive measures, including, but not limited to, those administered and enforced by the European Union, the United Kingdom, and the United States, which shall be considered applicable to the Product.